 Unless you are an athlete, high performing at sports or a bodybuilder, there is no “right way” to train.
 Most people just want to exercise to improve their health, both mentally and physically.
 So in regards to exercise and workouts, you must do the one you enjoy doing.
-If you are new to training or only have explored a small amount of training, be patient, give yourself the opportunity to explore as many style of training over a few months so you can discover what you don’t like, and more importantly, what you do like.
-This is my Xtreme Bootcamps has a huge success rate, as over a very short time I introduce my clients to biggest variety of training and workouts.
+If you are new to training or only have explored a small amount of training, be patient, give yourself the opportunity to explore as many styles of training over a few months so you can discover what you don’t like, and more importantly, what you do like.
+This is why my Xtreme Bootcamps has a huge success rate, as over a very short time I introduce my clients to biggest variety of training and workouts.

-Here is a list of training I encourage you explore to find the thing for you: Weight training, powerlifting, boxing, High Intensity Interval Training (HIIT), Tabata, PHA training, gym classes, outdoor classes, swimming, yoga, hiking, cycling, rowing, martial arts, yoga, football, rugby, paddle sports, climbing, kettlebell training, Pilates.
+Here is a list of training I encourage you to explore to find the thing for you: Weight training, powerlifting, boxing, High Intensity Interval Training (HIIT), Tabata, PHA training, gym classes, outdoor classes, swimming, yoga, hiking, cycling, rowing, martial arts, yoga, football, rugby, paddle sports, climbing, kettlebell training, Pilates.

 Simply put, if you don’t enjoy it, and you don’t need to do it, don’t do it!

 Saying “I want to get fitter”, “I need to lose weight” or “I want to be healthier” are wishes not goals.
 You must set goals that are tangible and achievable.
 This will keep you motivated, focused and lead you to greater success